pmocherla/MSci-Project/README.md

 # MSci-Project
-Code related to my Master's project to use deep learning to improve the resolution of a particle detectoruuuuuu
+Code related to my Master's project to use deep learning to improve the resolution of a particle detector.